horihiro/node-fitbit-livedata/README.md

 ### for Windows
 Because of using [noble-uwp](https://github.com/jasongin/noble-uwp) (it's very useful !), the version of your windows has to be Creators Update or later.<br>
 And this module on Windows can't get heart rate from your trackers.

+### for Raspbian
+If you want to get heart rate from your trackers, you need to comment out [the line](https://github.com/sandeepmistry/bleno/blob/master/lib/hci-socket/bindings.js#L137) in `node_modules/bleno/lib/hci-socket/bindings.js` ([bleno's issue](https://github.com/sandeepmistry/bleno/issues/326))

 ## Install
 This moudle is not published on npm yet.